 [IETF RFC 5888] IETF RFC 5888 (2010), The Session Description Protocol (SDP) Grouping Framework.

-[IETF draft taxonomy] IETF draft-lennox-raiarea-rtp-grouping-taxonomy (201X), A Taxonomy of Grouping Semantics and Mechanisms for Real-Time Transport Protocol (RTP) Sources.
+[IETF draft taxonomy] IETF draft-ietf-avtext-rtp-grouping-taxonomy (XX/2015), A Taxonomy of Grouping Semantics and Mechanisms for Real-Time Transport Protocol (RTP) Sources.

 {Editor’s note: There are a number of references missing from this section.
 A review of the baseline should be undertaken of the current draft and the clause updated based on the review.}